Growing Online and Virtual Opportunities for Caregivers

 My heart would break to meet a fellow caregiver who wants and needs support but must stop attending meetings because their loved one cannot be left alone.
 I always wanted to do more for them, but I really did not know how to provide ongoing support for them.

 If there is one bright side to these challenging times, I would say it is that most Parkinson’s organizations, local and national, have rushed to create online programs for our community.
-It was an enormous crescendo starting in March.
-At first just a trickle of offerings online then a few more – and now, months later, there so many options!
-It is a great feeling to watch US and international organizations providing support groups, cafes, and conferences online!
+At first just a trickle of offerings online then a few more – and now there so many options!
+It is a great feeling to watch United States and international organizations providing support groups, cafes, and conferences online!

 There is a tremendous number of online programs for those living with Parkinson’s: exercise programs for all fitness levels, yoga, tai chi/qigong, meditation, stretching, art classes, Rock Steady boxing, dance, singing/chorus, voice practice, and more!
 There are hundreds of opportunities for people with Parkinson’s to stay active, to be engaged and to keep up their spirits.